alexa/ask-sdk-controls/doc/userGuide.md

 Controls from low-level ones.

-Another goal is to help developers to follow the best practices of conversational design and to provide a natural way to implement that concepts of [situational design](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/situational-design).
+Another goal is to help developers to follow the best practices of conversational design and to provide a natural way to implement the concepts of [situational design](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/situational-design).

 Finally, the Controls Framework is designed to integrate seamlessly with existing skills